topninja/shoppingAndroidApp/README.md

 If you want to run this app, please add apikey.json(firebase) to project.

-And you must make mockup database for this project.
+And you must make mockup cloud firebase realtime database for this project.

-This app launched on google play store.
+This app is launched on google play store.